Apple warns of risks from German law to open up mobile payments

 The legislation, which did not name Apple specifically, will force operators of electronic money infrastructure to offer access to rivals for a reasonable fee.

-The law highlights growing desire in Germany for tighter regulation of U.S. technology companies.
+The law highlights the growing desire in Germany for tighter regulation of U.S. technology companies.

 Apple Pay, which lets people pay with their iPhones, is a fast growing area of the company's business, one which threatens to undermine traditional banks' long-standing dominance of retail payment systems.